sori424/sori424.github.io/_pages/about.md

 Hi, welcome to my space.
 I'm currently pursuing my master's degree in Applied Artificial Intelligence department advised by <a href="https://sites.google.com/view/eunil">Eunil Park</a> at Sungkyunkwan University.
 Here's my [Curriculum Vitae](./assets/pdf/cv.pdf){:target="\_blank"}.

+I'll be graduating next year, so I'm looking for Phd position to continue this journey on! 🍀

 `Education`